 - able to understand the key algorithms for the main tasks

 - able to implement and apply the techniques to real world omics datasets

 The pre-requisites for this course include data structures and algorithms, discrete mathematics, and probability & statistics.
 Knowledge of basic linear algebra will serve you well too.
-Assignments will require the use of
+Assignments will require the use of Python.

 There is no required text for the course.
 Reading materials will be posted online.

 Your grade will be a combination of the following items.

 - Assignments (60%): The assignments are practically oriented; you'll be asked to implement algorithms and apply them to real datasets, to complement the theory.
 The will be 6-7 assignments during the semester.

 - Exams (40%): There will be two exams covering the main topics of the course.
 The tentative exam dates are posted on the class schedule table.
 There is no comprehensive final exam.
 All exams are open book.

 Attendance: Students are strongly encouraged to participate in the class, and should try to attend all classes.